 Masks are required in the building at all times for everyone ages 3 and up on Sundays.
 All eating and drinking in groups must be outdoors.

-Beginning May 23, you may gather outside on the Fellowship grounds without masks or social distancing if you’re comfortable doing so and your entire group agrees.
+Outdoor events and meetings on the beautiful Fellowship grounds are encouraged.
+Masks must be worn outdoors when interacting directly with children under age 12.
 Reminder: you must reserve space using this form just as you would for indoor meeting rooms.
 This allows equitable access to outdoor areas and contributes to the safety of our community.

-The timing for switching from virtual to in-person will be different for every committee, group, and program.
 Some programming may remain virtual.
-Check the calendar to determine whether your meetings will occur online, in-person or both.
+Check the calendar to determine whether your events, programs or meetings will occur online, in-person or both.
 If still in doubt, contact the organizer of the event, or call the office.